 Although Shopify is a great platform for building an online store, WordPress undoubtedly surpasses Shopify in flexibility, usability, and capabilities.
 Additionally, WordPress easily supports multiple income stream monetization.
 For brands looking to expand their business beyond product sales, WordPress allows you to capitalize on various income streams including subscriptions, membership access, content marketing, online courses, and more.

 One of the other benefits of using WooCommerce (through WordPress) is that the store belongs to you.
 If Shopify shuts down, so does your store.
 On the other hand, if you have a server issue with WooCommerce, you can simply take your information and data and move it to another server.
 Hands down, WordPress is the clear winner for all business sizes and industries when compared to Shopify.

 WordPress vs. Drupal – Which CMS is better?

-Similar to WordPress, Drupal is a free, open-source CMS, which allows you to self-host, manage, modify, and edit all your content.
-It’s free to download and use, however, you will still need to pay for hosting and a domain.
+Similar to WordPress, Drupal is a free, open-source CMS that allows you to self-host, manage, modify, and edit all your content.
+It’s free to download and use, but you will still need to pay for hosting and a domain.
 Drupal is considered very secure and has a great community to provide support online, as well as many resources through Drupal.org.

 Drupal e-commerce capabilities